 uuid_segment_length_minus1 plus 1 specifies the length of the partial uuid in number of bytes.

-uuid_data specifies a semgemnt of a uuid or the full uuid.
+uuid_data specifies a segement of a uuid or the full uuid.

 Authentication start RBSP semantics

 aust_id indicates the combination of aust_hash_type, aust_prov_id and aust_key_id to which the related authentication information belongs to.
 This can be used to enable authentication of one authentication sequence with different authentication configurations.